 Hidroituango turned what used to be sporadic skirmishes into frequent combat, as dissident members of what used to be the 36th Front of FARC led by alias Cabuyo, not only fight more frequent incursions by paramilitaries into their territory, but also to invade the territory north of the Simon Bolivar Bridge; territory they had once deemed a lost cause.

-Like community leaders, motorcycle taxi drivers knows this well.
+Like community leaders, motorcycle taxi drivers know this well.

 Taxi drivers drop dead